GET IN TOUCH

 What happens if a taxpayer is unable to pay the full amount owed?

-How do taxpayers contact the Iowa Department of Revenue or the IRS to resolve a garnishment?
+How do taxpayers contact the Iowa Department of Revenue to resolve a garnishment?

 How can taxpayers qualify for an offer in compromise in Iowa?